A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Menu items change frequently and seasonally, allowing customers to continuously try new and exciting dishes made with noodles, rice, bread, dumplings and more.
 Ask for suggestions from the extensive wine selection to pair with your food.

-Alma is open for reservations on Tuesdays to Saturdays.
+Alma is open for reservations and takeout from Tuesday to Saturday.

 Location: 1194 Bloor Street West, Toronto